Aakash-Sleur/Eat360/README.md

 - Frontend tooling
 - Next-generation frontend tool that provides a fast and efficient development environment, with native support for TypeScript.

 **TanStack Query**
 - Data fetching library
 - Powerful data-fetching and state management tool for React, allowing efficient handling of server-side data, caching, and synchronization.

+**Zod**

+ - Validation Library
+ - TypeScript-first schema declaration and validation library used to ensure the integrity of data structures throughout the application.
+It helps in defining and enforcing data types, validating inputs, and providing meaningful error messages.

+**Zustand**
+ - State Management
+ - A lightweight state management library for React, used to manage the application's global and local state with minimal boilerplate.
+It offers a simple, flexible, and scalable approach to handling state across components.

+### TailwindCSS

+ - CSS Framework
+ - A utility-first CSS framework used to design responsive and modern user interfaces.
+It allows developers to rapidly build custom designs without writing custom CSS by providing a comprehensive set of pre-defined classes.

 **Cloudinary**
 - Media storage